Paul Goldschmidt Player Props: Cardinals vs. Yankees

 Paul Goldschmidt At The Plate

-- Goldschmidt has picked up an RBI in 34.6% of his games this season, with more than one RBI in 16.7% of his games.
-He has also produced three or more runs in one contest.
+- Goldschmidt has driven home a run in 27 games this season (34.6%), including more than one RBI in 16.7% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.